Pir Noor Muhammad Shah Jeelani: Political career

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (F) (PML-F) from Constituency NA-228 (Umerkot) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (F) (PML-F) from Constituency NA-228 (Umerkot) in the 2008 Pakistani general election but was unsuccessful.
 He received 24,210 votes and lost the seat to Nawab Muhammad Yousuf.

-He was elected to the National Assembly as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-230 (Tharparkar-II) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-230 (Tharparkar-II) in the 2013 Pakistani general election.
 He received 61,903 votes and defeated Shah Mehmood Qureshi.
 In the same election, he ran for the seat of the Provincial Assembly of Sindh as an independent candidate from Constituency PS-62 (Tharparkar-III) but was unsuccessful.
 He received 0 votes and lost the seat to Makhdoom Khalil-u-Zaman.

-He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-221 (Tharparkar-I) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-221 (Tharparkar-I) in the 2018 Pakistani general election.